eganpg/myPracticeApp/README.md

-# HI GA These are come changes
+# HI GA These are Some changes
+Checking these changes